Chiaera/AdvancedRobotProgramming/assignment2/README.md

 <br>

 The `obstacles_hit` considers a a circle around the obstacles `r_collision`.
-It also considers a nearer area around the obstacels of `r_position` which is responsable for correcting the drone position to avoid the overlap beetween the drone and the obstacle itself.
-To avoid this overlapping it also impliemed a *sub-stepping* method.
+It also considers a nearer area around the obstacles of `r_position` which is responsible for correcting the drone position to avoid the overlap beetween the drone and the obstacle itself.
+To avoid this overlapping it also implemented a *sub-stepping* method.

 <br>